 Observability pipelines aren’t built in a day

-Building, maintaining and paying for logging pipelines is an expensive and complex undertaking.
-To overcome it, many companies try to learn from the people who literally wrote the book about DevOps and observability.
-Companies like Uber, Netflix, and Google.
+Building, maintaining, and paying for logging pipelines is an expensive and complex undertaking.
+To overcome it, many companies try to learn from the people who literally wrote the book about DevOps and observability, such as companies like Uber, Netflix, and Google.
 A quick read through these famous publications, however, reveals an uneasy truth: even if you are as big and as smart as these “DevOps unicorns”, building your observability pipeline will still be a great effort.

 In a way, it’s like developing a whole new product on top of your existing product, just for logging and the resulting observability.
 The more you rely on it, and the more data you send through this pipeline, the more costly it is to maintain.
 It entails setting up log shippers such as Fluentd and Logstash; scaling and load balancing them using queues, and configuring or purchasing that Elasticsearch cluster.
 Add a malformed or unexpected log to the mix and your ETL might drop it, or your Elasticsearch might refuse to index it.

 Say goodbye to Logging FOMO: the future is here

 Are you frustrated with logging?
 We’re right there with you.
 What developer doesn’t dream that a day will come when we can take observability for granted and focus more on the product we’re building.
 We all wish for a day when we don’t have to spend so much coding time and effort on adding, tweaking, and removing logs.
 The good news is, this is more than wishful thinking.
 There are new and effortless ways of getting the exact data points we need from our code without planning ahead, and they’re becoming the new industry standard.